Forget your password?

 (2) Reach Annex VII testing

-Not a simple gas as SF6 is, but a gas mixture named g3 (green gas for grid) based on 3M™ Novec™ 4710 Dielectric Fluid from the fluoronitrile family specially developed by 3M for that purpose and used as an additive to a complementary gas.
+Not a simple gas as SF6 is, but a gas mixture named g3 (pronounced g-cubed) based on 3M™ Novec™ 4710 Dielectric Fluid from the fluoronitrile family specially developed by 3M for that purpose and used as an additive to a complementary gas.
 Among other candidates, fluoronitriles were studied extensively as the most promising chemical family.
 Among the different candidates tested, some have a high dielectric strength, but toxicity was an issue.
 So, new molecules were developed to resolve this problem, chemists and physicists manipulating molecular architecture to combine the advantages of previous candidates while eliminating drawbacks.
 Finally, one specific molecule, marketed as Novec™ 4710 fluid, was designed and selected as the best compromise for its excellent combination of properties:

 “However,” notes Kieffel, “Novec™ 4710 fluid cannot be used alone due to its liquefaction at low temperature.
 It was found that the best compromise is achieved by mixing it with CO2 (for its arc quenching capability) to create g3, a gas mixture suitable for disconnector and circuit breaker applications.”
 As a result, the GWP of the g3 mixture of fluoronitrile with CO2 can be brought down by well over 98 % compared with SF6.